Monsters of Morningside

 "Moonlight," Alex said, "clouds and rain and snow: no portal.
-Stars and no moon: the portal is there.
+Stars and no moon: yes portal.
 And the Vagabond is there too.
 We need a plan to get past her."

 Linden jumped off his bed and started pacing in the opposite direction.
 Both of them giggled as Alex walked through Linden.

 "What's a brain storm?"